Gay–straight alliance: Canada

-British Columbia

 The first GSA in Canada was started in 1998 at Pinetree Secondary School in Coquitlam, British Columbia.
 The start of the Pinetree GSA garnered national media attention, and its members continued to play a role in public affairs by meeting with successive provincial Ministers of Education, testifying before the B.C.
 Safe Schools Task Force on anti-bullying, and delivering workshops to students and educators about LGBT-sensitive inclusive language and how to start GSAs.
 In early 2002, the Pinetree GSA held the first Pride Day at a high school in Canada.
 The Pride Day included an information fair with booths from various local LGBTQ organizations, PrideTalk workshops delivered in numerous classes, and an assembly with a talk on transgender rights and a performance by G.L.A.S.S., a local LGBTQ youth choir.

 As of 2011, 41% of schools in British Columbia were reported to have a GSA.

-Alberta

 The first GSA in Alberta was started in 2000 at the Lindsay Thurber Comprehensive High School in Red Deer.
 While members initially feared backlash, there was little-to-no negative reaction to the club.

 In 2011, the Edmonton public school board introduced a policy which mandates that all school principals must establish a GSA if asked for one by students.
 The same year, the school board assigned a district consultant to provide support for GSAs within the city and host a monthly meeting for GSA members to network.

 In 2017, the NDP government of Alberta introduced Bill 24, the Act to Support Gay–Straight Alliances, which mandated that all schools within the province allow student to create a GSA, allow them to explicitly name it a gay–straight alliance or queer-straight alliance, and prohibits school officials from notifying parents if their child joined a GSA.
 Schools that do not comply with the bill's requirement are subject to lose government funding.
 Following the release of the bill, there was disapproval from some politicians and parents.
 In April 2018, the Justice Centre for Constitutional Freedoms (JCCF) filed a Court of Queen's Bench challenge application claiming that prohibiting school officials from notifying parents when their child joins a GSA violates their constitutional rights.

 The New Democratic Party of Alberta filibustered for changes to the Bill 8 (The Education Amendment Act) since the United Conservative Party (UCP) defeated all amendments that would protect LGBTQ teachers and staff over their sexual orientation and gender identity.
 The UCP have removed protections that were in the 2017 Bill 24, Bill 8 allows for students to be outed by school teachers, administration or staff if a student asks for there to be a GSA or QSA.
 Albertan schools are no longer compelled to act in an urgent manner in the student's request for a GSA or QSA, allowing the school to take as much time as desired without facing penalties that were in Bill 24.